SSaoulis/youtube-recipe-generator/README.md

 This is a personal project of mine which takes a url of a youtube recipe video, and generates an output pdf of the recipe using the video transcript.

 The transcript surprisingly often doesn't contain measurements for ingredients (usually they are displayed on screen or as a viewer you can infer from the video).
-You may find in the ingredients section of the recipe it
+Therefore you may find in the ingredients section of the recipe quantities may be missing.
+This is addressed - you generate the html and make manual changes to it.

 # Usage